Calendar & Scheduling

 Train your agent (via the system prompt) to offer two or three specific time slots instead of asking “When would you like to come in?”
 Specific options reduce friction and increase booking rates.
 “I have Tuesday at 10 or Thursday at 2 — which works better?” is more effective than “What day were you thinking?”

-In Cal.com, add a 15- or 30-minute buffer between appointments.
+Whether you’re using Cal.com or Google Calendar, add a 15–30 minute buffer between appointments.
 This prevents back-to-back bookings and gives your client time to prepare.
-A dentist cleaning that ends at 10:00 shouldn't have the next patient booked at 10:00.
+A dentist cleaning that ends at 10:00 shouldn’t have the next patient booked at 10:00.

-Cal.com sends automatic confirmation and reminder emails.
-Customize these emails with your client's branding, address, parking instructions, and what to bring.
-That email is the first impression after the call — make it count.
+Cal.com sends automatic confirmation and reminder emails — customize these with your client’s branding, address, parking instructions, and what to bring.
+With Google Calendar, the caller receives a calendar invite if they provide an email.
+That first post-call touchpoint is a great opportunity to set expectations.

-For most businesses, one event type is plenty.
-A plumber doesn't need separate event types for "leak repair" vs. "drain cleaning" — one "Service Appointment" type with a reasonable duration covers it.
+For most businesses, one meeting type is plenty.
+A plumber doesn’t need separate types for “leak repair” vs. “drain cleaning” — one “Service Appointment” with a reasonable duration covers it.
 The more options you give the agent, the more confused callers get.

 Was this page helpful?